james-can/Craps/README.md

 # Craps
 I initially only tested this in Chrome, where it worked perfectly.
 But now I'm realizing it has some bugs in firefox.
-See the issue I've opend.
+See the issue I've opened.